On This Day in History: January 24

 - King Charles II of England dissolves the Cavalier Parliament.

-- Matthias Corvinus becomes King of Hungary.
+- Matthias Corvinus is elected King of Hungary.

 - The Council of Basel suspends Pope Eugene IV.